rdeits/AxisArrayVariables.jl/README.md

 [![Build Status](https://travis-ci.org/rdeits/AxisArrayVariables.jl.svg?branch=master)](https://travis-ci.org/rdeits/AxisArrayVariables.jl)
 [![codecov.io](http://codecov.io/github/rdeits/AxisArrayVariables.jl/coverage.svg?branch=master)](http://codecov.io/github/rdeits/AxisArrayVariables.jl?branch=master)

 This package provides a convenient way to declare [JuMP](https://github.com/JuliaOpt/JuMP.jl) variables which are stored in [AxisArrays](https://github.com/JuliaArrays/AxisArrays.jl) containers.
-This is useful if you have an optimization with multi-dimensional arrays of variables, and you don't want to keep track of your axes by their index.
+This is useful if you have a model with multi-dimensional arrays of variables, and you don't want to keep track of your axes by their index.

 ```julia
 using AxisArrayVariables